-- 2.2.1 The site is located on the edge of the village of Finchampstead in the south of Berkshire. - 2.2.2 See Appendix F for Site Location. - 2.2.3 Proposed Works - 2.2.4 The proposed works seek to demolish the existing buildings and build twenty-six new dwellings with associated gardens and parking on the Site. - 2.2.5 See Appendix D and G for proposed elevations and Site map.
+- 2.2.1 The site is located on the edge of the village of Finchampstead in the south of Berkshire. - 2.2.2 See Appendix F for Site Location.

+2.2.3 Proposed Works

+- 2.2.4 The proposed works seek demolition of the existing dwelling and use of land as an extension to Victoria Gardens Residential Park Home Estate, with the stationing of 35 park homes and the construction of a community building and park office. - 2.2.5 See Appendix D for proposed plans